marksimpson82/miele_outlet/README.md

 # miele_outlet
 Pulls down a price list .pdf file and diffs it against the previous known version (if any).

-This is just a throwaway script and an excuse to learn a little more PowerShell.
+This ~~is~~ was an excuse to learn a little more PowerShell, but I ported it to bash.

 I scripted it for a few reasons.
 I wanted to buy a product but ...
 * There's no easy way to identify changes to the stock list